 The Company uses the indirect method to prepare its cash flow statement, and as such the operating cash flows are based on the Company's net loss, which is then adjusted to remove non-cash items.
 For the twelve months ended December 31, 2004, the Company's \$18.7 million net loss included significant recurring non-cash items that resulted in the Company booking an expense without a corresponding cash payment, thereby generating favorable adjustments to the net loss.
 These adjustments included \$5.5 million in depreciation and amortization, \$7.1 million in write-downs for impairment of deferred preservation costs and inventories, and \$358,000 in non-cash employee compensation consisting of grants of Company stock.
 In addition, net losses are adjusted by changes in operating asset and liability balances to reflect the timing difference between recording a revenue or expense item and the actual receipt or disbursement of cash.
-These adjustments included an unfavorable \$2.2 million due to the timing differences between the recording of receivables and the actual receipt of cash, an unfavorable \$7.4 million due to the buildup of deferred preservation costs and inventories for which vendors and employees have already been paid, a favorable \$1.3 million due to the timing differences associated with prepaid expenses and other assets, and an unfavorable \$2.9 million due to the timing differences between the recording of accounts payable, accrued expenses, and other current liabilities and the actual payment of cash.
-The effect of a receipt of \$1.4 million in income tax refunds in the second quarter of 2004 for which a receivable had not previously been recorded was largely offset by the recording of a \$1.3 million income tax receivable in the fourth quarter of 2004 which is not expected to be received until 2005.
+These adjustments included an unfavorable \$2.2 million due to the timing differences between the recording of receivables and the actual receipt of cash, an unfavorable \$1.3 million due to the timing differences associated with prepaid expenses and other assets, and an unfavorable \$2.9 million due to the timing differences between the recording of accounts payable, accrued expenses, and other assets, and an unfavorable \$2.9 million due to the timing differences between the recording of accounts payable, accrued expenses, and other assets, and an unfavorable \$2.9 million due to the timing differences between the recording of a receivable and the actual preceivable had not previously been recorded was largely offset by the recording of a \$1.3 million in income tax receivable in the fourth quarter of 2004 which is not expected to be received until 2005.